 Host-Vector-Parasite-Environment Interactions in Neglected Tropical Diseases Caused by Trypanosomatids (INTERTRYP)

-The InterTryp Joint Research Unit is developing a “One Health” approach within the broader context of eliminating these neglected tropical diseases.
-It conducts research at various scales—genetic, molecular, individual, local, national, and regional—to better understand the pathogenic system and assess the associated risks.
-In the longer term, it studies the mechanisms of co-evolution between parasites, vectors, and symbionts, and mammalian hosts (animals and humans) in relation to environmental changes.
+The InterTryp UMR is developing a “One Health” approach within the broader context of eliminating these neglected tropical diseases.
+It conducts research at various scales (gene, molecule, individual, territory, country, region) to better understand the pathogenic system and assess its risks.
+In the longer term, it studies the mechanisms of co-evolution between parasites, vectors, and symbionts, and their mammalian hosts (animals and humans) in relation to environmental changes.

-It offers prevention and control methods tailored to the challenges faced by developing countries: context-specific surveillance tools, new therapeutic compounds, vector control, and vaccine research.
+It offers prevention and control methods tailored to the constraints of developing countries: context-specific surveillance tools, new therapeutic compounds, vector control, and vaccine research.
 In particular, it developed the first vaccine against canine leishmaniasis.

 Primary sponsoring institutions: CIRAD– IRD